Watch a short video about ASCO's patient advocacy programs:

-- Access to all Special Sessions, Clinical Science Symposia, Education Sessions, and Scientific Sessions
+Access to all Educational Sessions and Scientiﬁc Sessions

-- Ability to purchase a Ticketed Sessions package (Ticketed sessions include the limited attendance Meet the Professor sessions and Clinical Problems in Oncology sessions)
+Ability to purchase a Ticketed Session package (Ticketed Sessions include the limited attendance Meet the Professor Sessions and Clinical Problems in Oncology Sessions) Access to Poster Sessions

 ASCO President's Reception

 The Patient Advocate Lounge serves as a home base where advocates can gather in a relaxed environment to take a break, utilize the computer terminals, network with others, and peruse ASCO patient information materials.
-Advocates can obtain patient advocate ribbons and exhibitors can pick up complimentary session passes in the Lounge.
-The Patient Advocate Lounge is Room S402 at McCormick Place and will be open during the following hours:
+Continental breakfast is available each morning and lunch is available on Saturday, Sunday, and Monday.
+Advocates can obtain patient advocate ribbons and cancer survivor ribbons in the Lounge.
+And exhibitors may pick up complimentary session access passes in the Lounge.
+The Patient Advocate Lounge is Room S402 at McCormick Place and is open during the following hours:

-Visit Cancer.Net's ASCO Annual Meetings section to review a searchable news archive from this annual educational meeting.
+Visit Cancer.Net's ASCO Annual Meetings section to review a searchable news archive from past Meetings.